11 Common Bicycle Brake Types and Their Uses

 It refers to the levers on the handlebars and the braking system that prevents the wheel from turning.

-Furthermore, you have various possibilities depending on your bike and the style of riding you want to undertake.
+Furthermore, there are various options depending on your bike and the riding style you want to undertake.

 Types of Bicycle Brakes